(406) 404-1600

 • CSC 7302Mentored Ministry Project

-Students in the Biblical Studies, Christian Studies, Christian Theology, and Visionary Leadership concentrations in the MA program are required either to submit a thesis or pursue a research ministry project (see CSC 7301 above).
-Students in the Christian Ministries concentration are required to pursue a research ministry project.
-The student will submit a research proposal to his or her advisor.
-This proposal will outline the nature of the intended study and give some indication of how research research will be conducted.
-Once the proposal is approved, the student will begin the qualitative and quantitative research required for the project.
-The research ministry project may be written from various perspectives and use various methods depending on the research topic and purpose of the study.
-Projects take the form of a case study in an area of applied theology, which must include theological reflection on the implications of the study.
-Projects are 3 credit hours and must be 5,000-10,000 words in length (inclusive of footnotes/endnotes, but exclusive of bibliography).
-CSC 5001 Research Methods Colloquy is a prerequisite for this course.
+Students in the Adventure Studies, Arts and Theology, or Christian Ministries concentrations are required to submit a research ministry project at the conclusion of their studies.
+Students in Biblical Studies, Christian Studies, Christian Theology, and Visionary Leadership concentrations in the MA program are required to submit either a thesis (see CSC 7301 above) or a research ministry project at the conclusion of their studies.
+For the student who elects to submit a research ministry project, they must first submit a research prospectus to his or her advisor (see CSC 5101 above).
+This prospectus will outline the nature of the intended study and give some indication of how research will be conducted.
+Upon approval of the prospectus, the research ministry project may be written from various perspectives and use various methods depending on the research topic and purpose of the study.
+Projects Reports must be between 5,000-10,000 words in length (inclusive of footnotes/endnotes, but exclusive of bibliography).
+For guidelines and schedules for the prospectus and thesis, please consult “the Manual for Research Theses and Ministry Project Reports,” which students can attain through their advisor.
+CSC 5101 is a prerequisite for this course.
 (3 credit hours)

 Stay Connected!